-After the surgery, you will be taken to the recovery room for observation.
+You will be taken to the recovery room to be watched after the surgery.
 Your recovery

 process will vary depending on the type of anesthesia that is given.
-Once your blood
+You will be taken

-your hospital room or discharged to your home.
-Knee ligament repair is usually done
+to your hospital room or discharged to your home once your blood pressure, pulse,

 You may be given crutches and a knee immobilizer before you go home.

-Once you are home, it's important to keep the surgical area clean and dry.
+It's important to keep the surgical area clean and dry once you are home.
 Your healthcare

 provider will give you specific bathing instructions.
 The stitches or surgical staples